A Spec House for $3.8 M? Am I Crazy?

 5830 N. Broadway gains Aldermanic approval in Edgewater

 We are pleased to announce, that our planned development at 5830 N. Broadway has been approved by Alderman Leni Manaa Hoppenworth for a zoning change.
 The project will be a Transportation Oriented Development that will contain 20 apartment units, including 4 studios, 4 one bedroom and 12 two bedroom units ranging in size from 533 to 1211 sf.
-There will be 4 affordable units and 8 of the units will be fully accessible.
+There will be 4 affordable units and 8 fully accessible units.
 16 of the 20 units will have private outdoor spaces and there will be a community roof deck with an adjacent community room for parties or lounging away from the tenants apartments.
 The ground floor has 1,400 sf of retail space.
 The project was designed by NDC, and developed by Peter Nicholas.

 The street elevation is clad with a variety of composite materials for durability